Tinkermandota/AI4Edu-Deployment-manual/README.md

 ## 3. Deploying

+If logged in to the server host via ssh, you should keep the server running after disconnecting by running it in a screen session.

+To create a new screen session, run:

+`screen -S {session name}`

+Then deploy the project by running:

-Run `docker compose up --build` to run the project and it should be accessible on `https://{domain}:3100/ai4edu/`.
+`docker compose up --build`

+The platform should then be accessible on `https://{domain}:3100/ai4edu/`.

+If server issues occur, check if the screen session is still active by running:

+`screen -ls`

+If it is, you can inspect the server issues by resuming the screen session:

+`screen -r {session name}`